 Homework needs to be recorded by the child in their homework diaries and signed by a parent or carer and handed in on Monday morning.
-If homework is not completed on time children will go to the Work room until work is handed in but will be asked to do the homework at home.
+If homework is not completed on time children will go to the catch up zone until work is handed in but will be asked to do the homework at home.

 We ask children to read at least three times per week.
 Please discuss the children’s books with them - characters, plot, predictions, and motivations of characters.
 There are no reading records in Year 6, children should record their reading in their homework diary in preparation for Secondary school and must be handed in every Monday morning.
-They will be asked to go to the Work Room if this is not handed in our completed.
+They will be asked to go to the catch up zone if this is not handed in our completed.